Web

 PET REQUIREMENTS

-Pet therapy requires animals who are calm, gentle, and willing to give their love all the people they meet.
+Pet therapy requires animals who are calm, gentle, and willing to give their love to all the people they meet.
 Therapy pets must not be easily frightened at unfamiliar noises or situations and need to be reliably well-behaved.

 Dogs: Dogs must be at least a year old and the volunteer must have owned the dog for at least six months.
 Dogs must wear a flat buckle collar, humane collar, Martingale collar, or harness.
 Volunteers must use a nylon or leather leash.
 We require our dogs to have the following basic obedience skills: controlled walk on a leash, sit, stay, come, down, and leave it.
 Our dogs are expected to have a clean appearance, display calm around other animals and friendly strangers, and be unbothered by wheelchairs, walkers, and crutches.
 Pet Therapy pets MUST enjoy interacting with and being handled by strangers.

 Cats: Cats must be at least six months old.
 Cats must wear a harness.
 All cats must be on a nylon or leather leash but may be carried by the volunteer.
 Cats need to be calm around dogs and other animals and have a clean appearance.
-Cats should be calm around friendly strangers and allow a person to hold them and pet them.
+Cats should be calm around friendly strangers and allow a person to pet them.
 Cats should also be calm around moving objects such as wheelchairs, walkers, and crutches.

 Rabbits and Other Pets: Rabbits must wear a harness, but may be carried by the volunteer.
 They must also be on a nylon or leather leash.
 Rabbits need to be calm around other animals and have a clean appearance.
-Rabbits need to be calm around friendly strangers and allow a person to hold them and pet them.
+Rabbits need to be calm around friendly strangers and allow a person to pet them.
 They should be unbothered by moving objects such as wheelchairs, walkers, and crutches.

 HANDLER REQUIREMENTS